 7. Olhos d’Agua

 From restaurant O Golfinho (see Praia da Falesia) it is a short but beautiful walk to the beach of Olhos d’Agua, literally “eyes of water”.
 The walk passes through a hilly stretch of forest and cliffs with breathtaking views.
 This beach is approximately five kilometers from Albufeira.
 It owes its name to the freshwater springs that are visible at low tide and form round spots in the beach where the water rises upwards.
 Incidentally, this bubbling water is nice and cool and easy to drink.
 It is a fairly narrow and small beach with a clear blue sea and a view of some typical Portuguese rocks.
 You can swim well in the water, but pay attention that the bottom ends here quickly.
 The beach is surrounded by cliffs and you will also find a few cozy beach bars and restaurants.
 Enjoy a nice lunch at La Cigalle, right on the beach.

 8. Ilha de Faro

 What do the Portuguese locals do when they have time off?
 They know the area best and often choose Praia de Faro (at Ilha de Faro) at the end of the afternoon.
-A very relaxed place with a few laid back bars and restaurants, a beach that makes you feel like you are in a far-away tropical destination and not too many tourists.
-Praia de Faro is the only beach in Faro that has a road connection and can therefore be reached directly by car.
+A relaxed place with a few laid back (surf) bars and restaurants, a beach that makes you feel like you are in a far-away tropical destination and not too many tourists.
+Praia de Faro is the only island beach in Faro with a bridge to the mainland and can therefore be reached directly by car.
 Many other beaches can only be reached with ferries.
 Praia de Faro is close to Faro airport and the exit to the beach is signposted from the airport roundabout.